 - An understanding of and respect for historically underrepresented populations; - c.
 Significant commitment to service to others through public service activities, community engagement, leadership, or familial responsibilities; - d.
 Integrity, personal maturity, motivation, and resiliency; and - e.
 The ability to contribute to and benefit from a culturally diverse learning community. - 4.
 The University reserves the right to deny admission for any lawful reason.
 Circumstances that may lead to the denial of admission include, but are not limited to: - a.
 Failing to meet the academic requirements for admission; - b.
 Providing false and/or incomplete information in the application process; - c.
 Failing to identify all previous academic institutions attended; - d.
 Failing to inform the Office of Admissions of any changes to the academic and/or conduct record from prior institutions attended; - e.
-Evidence of egregious academic, behavioral, or professional misconduct at academic institutions attended (equivalent to misconduct under the University's Student Code, Policy 6-400); - f.
+Evidence of egregious academic, behavioral, or professional misconduct at academic institutions attended (equivalent to a violation of a student behavior standard described in Policy 6-400 or academic or professional misconduct described in Policy 6-410); - f.
 Suspension or dismissal from a college or university for disciplinary reasons; or - g.
 Pending criminal charge or conviction of a violation of any local, state, or federal law, other than a minor traffic violation, when the University determines such a record of criminal activity presents an unacceptable risk of harm to the University or other members of the University community.

-- Students admitted to the University based upon false or incomplete information in the application process may be subject to disciplinary action under the Student Code, Policy 6-400, including admission revocation, dismissal, or revocation of course credits, grades, and degrees. - 6.
+- Students admitted to the University based upon false or incomplete information in the application process may be subject to disciplinary action under Policy 6-400, including admission revocation, dismissal, or revocation of course credits, grades, and degrees. - 6.
 Applicants who are admitted must subsequently enroll in University courses within the required time period, which shall be established by the Office of Admissions and approved by the Credits and Admissions Committee.
 An admitted student who fails to so timely register (without having an approved deferment per Section III-H) will become ineligible to register for subsequent semesters, and to regain eligibility will be required to re-apply for admission. - 7.
-All applicants who are initially denied admission to the University bydecision of the Office of Admissions have the right to appeal that decision to the Credits and Admissions Committee, which has the final authority to admit or deny the applicants under condition or exception. - C. Admission on Exception Basis. - Applicants initially denied admission through the holistic review process described in Section III-B-3 may appeal the decision to the Office of Admissions on an exception basis under the provisions of Utah Board of Regents Regents Policy R461-4.6. - Applicants wishing to appeal the initial denial of admission by the Office of Admissions based on this Section III-C must provide additional documentation to the Office of Admissions, by the established deadline, to demonstrate: - a.
+All applicants who are initially denied admission to the University by decision of the Office of Admissions have the right to appeal that decision to the Credits and Admissions Committee, which has the final authority to admit or deny the applicants under condition or exception.

+C. Admission on Exception Basis.

+- Applicants initially denied admission through the holistic review process described in Section III-B-3 may appeal the decision to the Office of Admissions on an exception basis under the provisions of Utah Board of Higher Education Policy R461-4.6. - 2.
+Applicants wishing to appeal the initial denial of admission by the Office of Admissions based on this Section III-C must provide additional documentation to the Office of Admissions, by the established deadline, to demonstrate: - a.
 Why common indicators of predicted academic success may not be valid indicators of their potential success at the University; or - b.
 How their special talents or diversity will enhance the institution's character.